jbahamon/jbahamon.github.io/_posts/2021-02-27-menus-inventories-and-items.markdown

 the player to save at any time outside of battle (Pokémon).
-Others allow saving only at specific [save points](https://tvtropes.org/pmwiki/pmwiki.php/Main/SavePoint) (Radiant Historia): this menu would be disabled at other times.
+Others allow saving only at specific [save points](https://tvtropes.org/pmwiki/pmwiki.php/Main/SavePoint) (Radiant Historia): this submenu would be disabled at other times.
 Some take a mixed approach, letting the player save anytime while in the World Scene, but only at specific points while in the Local Scene (Final Fantasy 6, Chrono Trigger).